by-student-2017/mol2crystal/README.md

 ## Feature
 - A crystal structure is created by applying a space group to a single precursor.
 The output is in VASP's POSCAR format.
+- The system applies related space groups from the point group of a single precursor.
+A crystal structure with no atomic overlap is proposed for all subgroups related to the user-specified supergroup.
 - The generated crystal structure can then be used to obtain energy using the various quantum chemistry calculation codes listed below to create a density-energy diagram.
 From the resulting diagram, crystal structures with high density and low energy are selected as candidates.

 ## Selection of evaluation method